2000 Louis Vuitton Cup: Details

-The teams
+Teams

 The New York Yacht Club was the challenger of record.
 By 31 January 1998 16 teams from 10 nations had made the $US 250,000 deposit to officially challenge for the America's Cup.
 In the end only 11 challenges from seven nations competed for the Louis Vuitton Cup.
 Hong Kong, British and Russian challenges withdrew while an American team and a French team merged into existing challenges.

 Prada Challenge (ITA)

 A strong two boat challenge led by Patrizio Bertelli and sponsored by Prada, the team was formed in 1997 and became an early favourite in Auckland.
 The team used designer Germán Frers who worked for Il Moro di Venezia in 1992.
 Francesco de Angelis was the skipper with Rod Davis acting as the sailing coach.
-The crew included Matteo Plazzi, Alan Smith, Giuseppe Brizzi, Pietro D'Ali, Simone de Mari, mid-bowman Max Sirena and Torben Grael.
+The crew included Matteo Plazzi, Alan Smith, Giuseppe Brizzi, Pietro D'Alì, Simone de Mari, mid-bowman Max Sirena and Torben Grael.
 Prada originally acquired two boats from the America3 syndicate before building ITA 45 and ITA 48.